 self-care jaw functional exercises twice/day.

-In the meantime, he also had some stress from work, cravings for sugar and salt, loose bowel motion, wiry pulse, light red tongue with a yellow thick coating.
-These symptoms are closely related to the liver and gall bladder in Chinese medicine.
-And TMJ actually lies on hand/foot Shaoyang Sanjiao/gall bladder Meridians.
+In the meantime, he also had some stress from work, cravings for suger and salt, loose bowel motion, wiry pulse, light red tongue with yellow thick coating.
+These symtoms are closely related to liver and gall bladder in Chinese medicine.
+And TMJ acutally lies on hand/foot Shaoyang Sanjiao/gall bladder Meridians.

 By treating a patient holistically, the result would usually be much better than just treating problems locally or separately.
 That’s one of the biggest differences between dry needling and traditional Chinese acupuncture.

 After every acupuncture treatment, he felt improvement and made progress.
-And after 6 sessions, he managed to open his mouth wide enough to proceed with getting his new crown done!
+And after 6 sessions, he could open up his mouth wide enough to go back to get his new crown done!

 It was his first time to try acupuncture.
-He feels amazed by how acupuncture and Chinese medicine help not only his jaw but also his digestive system and stress.
-And in this case, compared to the surgery (which cost him more than $2000), six sessions of Chinese holistic treatments (less than $550) are much more economical and painless without side effects.
+He feels amazed by how acupuncture and Chinese medicine helps not only his jaw but also his digestive system and stress.
+And in this case, compared to the sugery (which cost him more than $2000), six sessions of Chinese holistical treatments (less than $550) are much more economical and painless without side effects.